 Additionally, the Remote Display Panel indicates when the DGC-2020ES is not operating in Auto mode and when the generator is supplying load or when the DGC-2020ES is in an alarm state not listed above.

 Refer to Basler Publication 9318100990 for more information on the Remote Display Panel.

-See the Terminals and Connectors chapter for more information on connecting the Remote Display Panel to the DGC-2020ES.
+See the Terminals and Connectors chapter in the Installation manual for more information on connecting the Remote Display Panel to the DGC-2020ES.